Dumont High School: Athletics

-The girls volleyball team finished the 1996 season with a record of 19-7 after winning the Group II state championship against New Milford High School in the final match of the tournament.
+The girls volleyball team finished the 1996 season with a record of 19–7 after winning the Group II state championship against New Milford High School in the final match of the tournament.

-In fall 1998, the boys soccer team won the school's first ever Bergen County Tournament soccer game, beating Hackensack High School in penalty kicks, before losing to Bergen Catholic High School in the quarter finals.
-The team was named the Small School (Group 1 & 2) Team of the Year by The Bergen Record, finishing the year 18-3-2, setting the school record for wins in a season.
+In fall 1998, the boys soccer team won the school's first ever Bergen County Tournament soccer game, beating Hackensack High School in penalty kicks, before losing to Bergen Catholic High School in the quarter-finals.
+The team was named the Small School (Group 1 & 2) Team of the Year by The Bergen Record, finishing the year 18–3–2, setting the school record for wins in a season.

 The 1999 boys indoor track team won the Bergen County Indoor Relays championship.

 The baseball team won the 2002 North I, Group II state sectional championship, defeating Hoboken High School 4–3 in the tournament final.
-In 2008, the baseball team won the BCSL American League Championship for the first time since 1988, defeating rival River Dell Regional High School by a score of 5–4 in nine innings.
+In 2008, the baseball team won the BCSL American League Championship for the first time since 1988, defeating rival River Dell High School by a score of 5–4 in nine innings.
 John O'Rourke allowed no earned runs over eight scoreless innings (8 IP, 4 R, 0 ER, 8 H, 6 K, BB).
 They finished the year at an overall record of 17–6, losing in the opening round of the North I, Group II State Tournament to Mahwah, 8–3.

 Prior to the 2008–09 school year, the district completed renovations of the majority of DHS athletic facilities.
 The project included the installation of a state-of-the-art six-lane track, artificial FieldTurf playing surface and lights at the high school.
 In addition, a new baseball and soccer field were installed at Honiss School, while a new softball and soccer field were installed at Selzer School.

 In 2009, the girls varsity bowling team were the Bergen County Scholastic League American League Champions for the first time in Dumont's history.
 The bowling team is coached by Marc Ferrara.

-In 2009, the baseball team repeated as BCSL American League champs by defeating River Dell Regional High School 8–0, winning their 11th league title in school history.
+In 2009, the baseball team repeated as BCSL American League champs by defeating River Dell High School 8–0, winning their 11th league title in school history.

 In 2010, the Dumont Huskies captured their third straight BSCL American Championship title by defeating Tenafly High School, 8–1.
 The 2009-10 Dumont boys baseball team, under the direction of head coach Jason Cannici, finished with an overall of record of 20-7 and finished first in the BCSL American at a record of 15–3.
 They advanced to the semifinals of the North 1, Group 2 State Tournament losing 1–0 to North Warren Regional High School, with the only run of the game scoring on a suicide squeeze.